alexandergall/snabb-snmp-subagent/README.md

 pseudowires.
 It is increased each time a new memory segment is read.
 This counter is used as the `pwIndex` to identify the conceptual row assigned to the pseudowire in the `cpwVcTable` and `pwTable` tables.

+The Snabb application also collects all objects belonging to a specific VPLS instance in a separate shared memory segment.
+The agent assigns an index to each VPLS in the same fashion as for pseudowires.
+The index is used to identify conceptual rows in the `vplsConfigTable` and `cvplsConfigTable` tables.

+The VPLS MIB also contains a table that links it with the table of pseudowires.
+This table has two indices: the VPLS index and the index of the pseudowire.
+This is why the `vplsPwBindTable/cvplsPwBindTable` objects are stored in the memeory segments of the pseudowires.
+These segments also contain an auxiliary object that contains the name of the VPLS to which it belongs.
+The `pseudowire` agent generates the VPLS index from that object and the pseudowire index from the name of the pseudowire.

 ## Configuration